 Just in time for summer!
 This is a fantastic keto garlic bread roughly based on the fathead dough concept.
 This recipe will yield 12 slices and the macros have been calculated on one serving being 2 slices (because who eats only one slice of garlic bread at a braai?) – so this will sufficiently feed 6 people.
 I used equal amounts of (recently discovered) extra-fine almond flour and regular almond flour to achieve the texture I wanted.
-NOTE: I have not developed this recipe using only regular almond flour, but I anticipate a much stickier mixture which will be impossible to work with – so I encourage you to invest in a bag of the extra-fine flour.
-Sealed well, almond flour will last a long time, and you will love this keto garlic bread so much, its best you have a bag on hand this summer..
+NOTE: I have not developed this recipe using only regular almond flour, but I anticipate a much stickier mixture which will be impossible to work with – so I encourage you to invest in a bag of the extra-fine flour which I have so far only seen available at amazon).
+Perhaps Holland & Barrett will stock it in the future if we all kick up enough of a fuss.
+Sealed well, almond flour will last a long time, and you will love this keto garlic bread so much, its best you have a bag on hand this summer.
+Be sure to also check out all the other Bread recipes on this site..

 There is debate over whether its sarnies or sarmies.
 I don’t know about you, but I grew up in South Africa – and we called it sarmies-with-an-m.
 Any which way you say it, this is just a quick idea to showcase the M&L Keto Seed Loaf where I made mini chicken mayo sandwiches for a quick meal.
 I simply tossed cooked chicken pieces in my Homemade Mayonnaise and enjoyed it with deliciously sweet tomato slices and avocado.
 Clean eating all the way!
 (Top tip: if any seeds fall off the crust of the loaf, scatter them over your sandwich for extra crunch and texture.)
 The macros include the whole lot (two slices, as pictured): not too bad for a lovely lunch using all of your efforts.